 Revenue recognition.
 We derive a significant percentage of our revenue from long-term contracts and account for these contracts under the provisions of Statement of Position 81-1, "Accounting for Performance of Construction-Type and Certain Production-Type Contracts".
 Revenue on time and materials contracts is recognized as services are rendered at contracted labor rates plus material and other direct costs incurred.
-The portion of our revenue derived from fixed-price contracts accounted for approximately 62.4% and 63.7% of our revenues for the three and six months ended June 30, 2006, respectively.
+The portion of our revenue derived from fixed-price contracts accounted for approximately 63.6% and 63.7% of our revenues for the three and nine months ended September 30, 2006, respectively.
 Revenue on fixed-price contracts is recognized using the percentage-of-completion method based on the ratio of total costs incurred to date compared to estimated total costs to complete the contract.
 Estimates of costs to complete include material, direct labor, overhead, and allowable general and administrative expenses for our government contracts.
 These cost estimates are reviewed and, if necessary, revised monthly on a contract-by-contract basis.
 If, as a result of this review, we determine that a loss on a contract is probable, then the full amount of estimated loss is charged to operations in the period it is determined that it is probable a loss will be realized from the full performance of the contract.
 In certain instances in which it is impractical to estimate the final outcome of the project margin, but it is certain that we will not incur a loss on the project, we may record revenue equal to cost incurred, at zero margin.
-Once the final estimate of total costs incurred to date compared to the estimated total costs to complete the project.
+In the event that our cost incurred to date may be in excess of our funded contract value, we may defer those costs until the associated contract value has been funded by the customer.
+Once the final estimate of the outcome of the project margin is determined, we will record revenue using the percentage-of-completion method of accounting based on the ratio of total costs incurred to date compared to the estimated total costs to complete the project.
 Significant management judgments and estimates, including but not limited to the estimated costs to complete projects, must be made and used in connection with the revenue recognized in any accounting period.
 The revenue we recognize in a given reporting period depends on: (1) the costs we have incurred for individual projects; (2) our then current estimate of the total remaining costs to complete individual projects; and (3) the current estimated contract value associated with the projects.
 If, in any period, we increase or decrease our estimate of the total costs to complete a project, and/or reduce or increase the associated contract value, revenue for that period would be impacted.
 As a result, our gross margin in such period and in future periods may be affected.
-To the extent that our estimates fluctuate over time or differ from actual results, gross margins in subsequent periods may vary significantly from our estimates.
-Material differences may result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.
+To the extent that our estimates fluctuate over time or